MicrosoftDocs/dynamics365smb-docs/business-central/inventory-powerbi-inventory-overview.md

 [!INCLUDE[applies-to-2024w2](includes/applies-to-2024w2.md)]

-The *Inventory Overview* report provides a high-level summary of your organizations inventory.
-It highlights key metrics such as you Inventory (Quantity), Scheduled Receipt and Gross Requirement along with your Project Available Balance.
+The **Inventory Overview** report provides a high-level summary of your inventory.
+It shows key metrics, such as:

+- Inventory (Quantity)
+- Scheduled receipts
+- Gross requirements
+- Project available balance

-You can gauge a high-level understanding of your inventory on a location by location basis along with quantities across different document types.
+The report can give you a high-level understanding of your inventory on a location by location basis, along with quantities across different types of documents.

 :::image type="content" source="media/inventory/inventory-overview.png" alt-text="Screenshot of the Inventory Overview Power BI Report" lightbox="media/inventory/inventory-overview.png":::

-## How to use the report
+## Use the report

-The *Inventory Overview* is meant for leadership and management for them to be able to guage the inventory levels across locations whilst also getting an idea on requirements versus receipts.
+Leadership and management can gauge inventory levels across locations and get an idea about requirements versus receipts.

-As someone on the management team, you can use the *Inventory Overview* report to paint a picture of the stock information without having to drill-down.
-This report can quickly and efficently show you key information that you can use to make informed decisions in the future.
+Management teams use the report to paint a picture of the stock information without having to drill down.
+The report gives a clear view of stock you're receiving and the demand that's currently in the system.

-As a member of the leadership team, seeing accurate and concise information is required for you to make key business decisions.
-With the *Inventory Overview* you can get a clear view of stock being receipted or demand that is currently in the system and make informed changes to account for this.

 <!-- ## Key Performance Indicators (KPIs)